jspoh/mfa_todo/readme.md

 <hr>

-Vulnerabilities (intentional):
-- sql injection attack on login page

 To read more on:
 - `@login_required` decorator (flask_login module?)

 To do:
 - Find out sql injection vulnerabilities in this program
 - Improve security by defending against brute force attacks
+- implement sql sanitization for arrays too (list, dict, set etc.)